 Step 3: You should see a notification that the presentation has been marked as final.
 Click "OK" to close the notification.
 Save the changes and when you open the document again, you'll see a message at the top saying it is "Marked as Final".

 If you want a more secure way to lock PowerPoint from editing, the best way to do it is to set a modify password.
-This way, anyone without the password will be unable to open the presentation.
+After setting, anyone without the password will be unable to edit the presentation.
 Follow these simple steps to do it;

 Step 1: Open the PowerPoint presentation you would like to protect and then click on "File > Save As".